 Behold, I am coming quickly!
 Hold fast what you have, that no one may take your crown.

-Then our son moved out, bringing another crashing wave.
-I grieved deeply, but My Man continued to stay anchored in truth and hope.
+Then our son moved out, bringing another crashing wave, and I grieved deeply.

 Our kids have to find the way